jlaumonier/mlsurvey/doc/architecture.md

 # Concepts

+1. Context of a supervised learning
-1. Input : for classification : x, y
+    1. Data : for classification : x, y
     1. Algorithm :
         1. Operation : Init, set Hyperparameters, Learn
         1. Defintion
             1. Predictor family
             1. Loss function
             1. Optimization method
         1. Hyperparameters
+    1. Datasets
 1. Result : results of the algorithm
 1. Visualization with bokeh

 # Datasets

-Sone datasets are defined : Iris (REF), N-class Random data (REF) based on scikit learn.
+Some datasets are defined : Iris (REF), N-class Random data (REF) based on scikit learn.
 DataSetFactory can be used to create a DataSet from the name of the dataset A DataSet can be affected to an input to feed the algorithm Some parameters are defined for some datasets.
 Not all parameters defined in sckitlearn can be used